hyphal-domenico/ewallace.github.io/manual/_posts/2021-09-07-meetings-overview.md

 ---
 {% include JB/setup %}

-# Meetings - *updated April 2021*
+# Meetings - *updated September 2021*
+{: .no_toc }

 This page covers basic expectations for meetings in the lab:

-* Lab meetings for everyone (weekly)
-* Subgroup meetings (fortnightly)
-* 1-1 meetings (fortnightly)
+* TOC
-* Socials (whenever we feel like it)
+{:toc}

-Meetings will be listed on the lab (google) calendar.
+Meetings will be listed on the lab calendar.
 Meetings won't take place over holidays or when they clash with other events, like conferences that multiple people in the lab are involved in.
 We sometimes take "weeks off" meetings, to give everyone a much-needed break.

 For now, these meetings usually happen over zoom, using the same [lab meeting link](https://ed-ac-uk.zoom.us/j/87317539855).
 Check the lab calendar or slack for the password.
-When it's safe, we hope to move back to in-person meetings.
+When it's safe, hopefully soon, we hope to move back to in-person meetings.

 # Lab meetings for everyone (weekly)